 Staring at the tiny screen of a smartphone for long hours can cause eye fatigue at best and irreversible eye damage at worst.
-While you can hardly imagine your life without a smartphone, there is no need to sacrifice your eyes (you will need them later, for sure), since there are some effective ways to minimize the risk to one’s eyes from smartphones.
-Here are a few of them.
+While you can hardly imagine your life without your smartphone, you just have to find ways to protect your eyes when using it.
+Since there are some effective ways to minimize the risk to your eyes from a smartphone, there’s no reason not to try them.

 1. Get an Anti-Glare Screen Protector

 Most mid- and high-end smartphones do come with an anti-glare screen by default, but if yours doesn’t, go get one immediately.
-Anti-glare screens are not expensive but can make a drastic difference because they reduce the amount of blue light that gets to your eyes.
+Anti-glare screens are not expensive, but they make a drastic difference because they reduce the amount of blue light that gets to your eyes.

 3. Follow the 20/20/20 Rule

 Human eyes aren’t created for prolonged staring at short distances.
 Rather, a human eye adapts when alternating between a long distance for a few seconds or minutes and a short distance.
-This is why when you are watching something at a close distance for hours, even if it is just reading a book, you are forcing your eyes to behave unnaturally.
+This is why watching something at a close distance for hours, even if it is just reading a book, forces your eyes to behave unnaturally.

 With smartphones, there is the so-called 20/20/20 rule.
-Basically it means that every twenty minutes you need to look at something at least twenty feet away for at least twenty seconds.
+It means that every 20 minutes you need to look at something at least 20 feet away for at least 20 seconds.

-Even better, after every forty or fifty minutes with your device, take a ten- or fifteen-minute break away from any screen.
-If you are not too lazy, you can even exercise a bit – this will help not only your eyes but your overall condition.
+Even better, after every 40 or 50 minutes with your device, take a 10- or 15-minute break away from any screen.
+You could even take a quick exercise or meditation break – this will help not only your eyes but your overall health.

 4. Adjust the Brightness, Contrast, and Text Size

 Brightness, contrast, and text size are the three aspects of a smartphone that affect eyesight the most.
-Brightness and contract that is too high or too low brightness and contrast are both harmful to the eyes.
+Brightness and contrast that is too high or too low are both harmful to the eyes.
 You can adjust these in the settings of your device.
 The exact steps vary based on your device and manufacturer.
 While there are apps available for both Android and iOS, it’s better to use the built-in brightness and contrast settings.

 It will also help if you avoid prolonged smartphone use in dim environments.
-Never ever stare at the screen in the dark, especially with a high brightness level.
+Never stare at the screen in the dark, especially with a high brightness level.

-As for text size, don’t keep it too small because it strains the eyes and decreases the viewing distance.
+As for text size, don’t keep it too small, as it strains the eyes and decreases the viewing distance.
 Generally, larger text is better, though scrolling time to see everything on a page is increased, and this is certainly irritating.

 5. Keep Your Screen Clean

-With your fingers constantly on the screen, by no surprise there are lots of dirty marks on it.
+With your fingers constantly on the screen, by no surprise, there are many dirty marks on it.
 This dirt is not only unsanitary but also adds additional strain on your eyes.
 Just take a soft cloth and clean your screen regularly.
 You don’t need any water.
 A simple micro-fiber cloth will do.

 6. Keep the Right Distance